felixknox/single.js/README.md

 * `overlay` : Boolean
  * if a page is set to overlay, it keeps the current page open and opens the page on top of it (if no current page, rootNode will be opened)

-OBS. if an element is both defined as nested and overlay, an error will be thrown.
+FYI. if an element is both defined as nested and overlay, an error will be thrown.

 <br>

 ### pages (JSON):
-contains each individual page's data.
+contains the data of the individual page.

 #### mandatory fields:
 * `dataId` : String
  * reference id to an element in sitetree